KeevaLyu/AA--SOC-Framework/README.md

 # `AA*-SOC Framework` Adaptive A* Graph Routing Approach with Smoothed Obstacle Clearance Strategy

-(Linux) Instructions to download, build and run the AA*-SOC Framework using the RoboCupRescue Simulation (RCRS) system
+Instructions to download, build and run the AA*-SOC Framework using the RoboCupRescue Simulation (RCRS) system

 ## 1. Software Pre-Requisites